 Once you select a product or service, we'll also suggest additional features that could be related to your business.
 When people search for phrases related to these features, your ads will be eligible to appear.
-If any of the suggestions aren't applicable to your business, uncheck the box next to the suggestion, so your ads won't show for those types of searches.
+If any of the suggestions aren't applicable to your business, untick the box next to the suggestion, so that your ads won't show for those types of searches.
 Learn how to change your business products and services.

 Types of websites

 Your ad may also appear on different types of websites.
 For more information, click any of the links below: